Cosy one-bed in heart of city centre. Suits one person, ideally.

 As with many things in insurance (and in life), it depends on your situation.
 You may or may not have heard about Mortgage Protection.
 That’s a type of Life Insurance that covers your mortgage: so if you die before you’ve paid your mortgage off, your bank/mortgage provider gets a payment to clear it off.
 Whoever you leave behind gets to keep the house, but there’s no other money left for them.

-As a renter, you don’t need doesn’t apply – but the logic is pretty sound.
+As a renter, you don’t need mortgage protection – but the logic is pretty sound.
 For most people, the biggest outgoing is their rent and associated bills and whatnot.
 We all know the drill: get paid and watch all your money immediately disappear again.

 The hamster wheel keeps turning.
 Forever.
 Until you die.